Egg donation: Donor marketing

-For a donor to be accepted by an agency and repeatedly used she must be marketable and appealing to the recipients.
-Although egg donation is a significant, life-giving act, the companies participating in this industry still have to operate with an economical mind-set.
-Matches between egg recipients and egg donors are what make the profit for the company and achievable to continue these processes for others.
-The most sought-after donors tend to be those who are (1) proven (i.e., have donated before and produced a pregnancy from it, proving themselves both fertile and reliable); (2) conventionally attractive; (3) healthy, with good family health histories; and (4) smart, well educated.
+For a donor to be accepted by an agency and repeatedly used, she is typically evaluated based on traits preferred by recipients.
+Because companies participating in this industry operate with an business mindset, successful matches between egg recipients and egg donors generate the revenue necessary to sustain operations.
+Industry data indicates that the most sought-after donors tend to be those who are (1) proven (i.e., have donated before and produced a pregnancy); (2) conventionally attractive; (3) healthy, with documented family health histories; and (4) highly educated.

 Donor profiles presented on agency websites are their primary marketing tool to find recipients and learn what these future consumers want.
 On the donor profiles listed on the agency website for recipients, or "clients", to peruse for their desired egg match, "physical characteristics, family health history, educational attainment (in some cases, standardized test scores, GPA, and IQ scores are requested), as well as open-ended questions about hobbies, likes and dislikes, and motivations for donating" are included.
 Donors are encouraged to submit attractive photos and are advised of what the recipient finds as desirable.
 Profiles that are at some point deemed unacceptable are deleted, whether it be because their personalities did not stand out or their portrayals were viewed as negative in some way.
 Overweight volunteers for donation are also most often not accepted, not just because of conventional views on physical attractiveness but also because women with a higher body-mass index tend to respond differently (less well) to ovarian stimulation drugs and IVF clinics thus generally recommend that patients not use donors with higher BMIs.
 Egg donors also have a higher standard of physical appearance than sperm donors; many sperm donors are not required to provide adult photographs of themselves, or in some cases, any photographs.